MileHacker Logo

 Landscape & Layout

 The island has abundant rainfall in winter months, keeping the island green for much of the year, supporting olive groves, vineyards, and dense forests.
-The peninsula setup means many parts of the town give water views, either of the calm lagoon or the open sea.
-This direct access to both a sheltered harbor and the broader Ionian Sea shows Argostoli’s long-standing role as a maritime hub for the island.
+The peninsula setup means many parts of the town give water views, either of the calm lagoon or the open air sea.
+This direct access to each of a sheltered harbor and the broader Ionian Sea shows Argostoli’s long-standing role as a maritime hub for the island.

 Town Structure